iomete/iom-docs/docs/guides/sync/export-as-a-csv-file.md

 ) AS
 select * from employees
 ```
+Here CSV external table is used to export the query result to an S3 bucket.
+Read [CSV Data Source](/docs/data-sources/csv-files) to learn more about the data source options.

 :::tip
 It can be any complex query result.
 Just put any query after the `as` keyword.
 :::